top of page

 Read on to learn some of the science behind chiropractic and what conditions have been known to particularly benefit from it.

 Routine chiropractic care for whole-body health and wellness support in pets is recommended throughout life, from birth onward.
 Once monthly adjustment is usually recommended for maintenance in healthy animals.
 More frequent care may be needed if there are disease conditions present such as metabolic or endocrine disorders and musculoskeletal or neurological disorders.
-Some disorders in which animals can particularly benefit from chiropractic care include arthritis, constipation, cruciate ligament tears (knee/stifle injury, CCL/ACL tear), ear infections – a contributing factor believed to be inflammation in the ear canal stemming from an irritated nerve, feline idiopathic cystitis (FIC, a cause of urinating outside the box), hip dysplasia (deformation in hip joint), intervertebral disc disease or extrusion (IVDD/IVDE, bulging or ruptured disc, "slipped disc", "pinched nerve"), lick granulomas or over grooming – region of the skin affected by irritated nerve (dermatome affected), lumbosacral stenosis (narrow space in spinal canal), luxating patellae (loose knee caps), seizures, spondylosis (arthritis of the spine), sprains/strains, urinary incontinence, etcetera.
+Some disorders in which animals can particularly benefit from chiropractic care include arthritis, constipation, cruciate ligament tears (knee/stifle injury, CCL/"ACL" tear), ear infections – a contributing factor believed to be inflammation in the ear canal stemming from an irritated nerve, feline idiopathic cystitis (FIC, a cause of urinating outside the box), hip dysplasia (deformation in hip joint), intervertebral disc disease or extrusion (IVDD/IVDE, bulging or ruptured disc, "slipped disc", "pinched nerve"), lick granulomas or over grooming – region of the skin affected by irritated nerve (dermatome affected), lumbosacral stenosis (narrow space in spinal canal), luxating patellae (loose knee caps), seizures, spondylosis (arthritis of the spine), sprains/strains, urinary incontinence, etcetera.

 Chiropractic care is integral for whole-body health and wellness.
 With chiropractic care, normal range of motion is restored to the joints of the spine and limbs which in turn reduces inflammation around the nerves and allows the nerves’ functioning to improve.
 The practitioner’s hands are used to correct the areas of restricted motion, known as subluxations, by applying a specific movement to the bone of the joint.
 This is known as the adjustment.